dev-mike-del/ldap-operations/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

+This project offers the script ldap_ops.py as a developer tool for easy to use and straight foward LDAP queries.
+The script contains the class LDAPOps.
+That class creates a connection to an OpenLDAP server and maintains that connection for use through out the Class methods.
+The methods use the LDAP connection to perform searches/queries using the search/queries provide by the Python library python-ldap.

-This repo uses Forum Systems' Online LDAP Test Server to demonstrate how the search functions work on a live OpenLDAP server.
+The repo uses Forum Systems' LDAP Test Server to demonstrate how the search functions work on a live OpenLDAP server.

 <p align="right">(<a href="#top">back to top</a>)</p>